E.U. threatens firms that abide by Trump's latest Iran sanctions

 Breaking News Emails

-LONDON — European firms that stop doing business with Iran due to reimposed U.S. sanctions could in turn be sanctioned by the E.U., a special adviser to the 28-country bloc's top diplomat has warned.
+LONDON — European firms that stop doing business with Iran because of reimposed U.S. sanctions could in turn be sanctioned by the E.U., a special adviser to the 28-country bloc's top diplomat has warned.

 She characterized the measures as an attempt to "protect European companies.”